stratumn/agent/packages/agent-sample/README.md

 This project provides two docker images:
 * Dockerfile uses the latest dependencies published on npm
-* Dockerfile.dev uses the latest code (and can be used to experiment with local code changes)
+* Dockerfile.local uses the latest code (and can be used to experiment with local code changes)